aoliver44/taxaHFE/README.md

                         Write an output for pre and post super filter results, overridden by --disable_super_filter (default: False)
   --nperm <numeric>     Number of taxaHFE RF permutations (default: 40) -n <numeric>, --ncores <numeric>
-                        Number of CPU cores to us.
-Make sure this value matches container resources. (default: 2)
+                        Number of parallel processes to run in certain portions of taxaHFE that support parallel processing.
+To limit overall resource usage of taxaHFE, limit the amount of resources available to the container (e.g. --cpus=4 for Docker)
 ```
 </details>
 </br>